-If you drive a car, you need to be covered by some sort of car insurance.
-You have probably seen dozens of advertisements from insurance companies claiming to help lower your rates, improve your coverage, or just help you compare, but before you buy your first insurance (or change providers), the first step is knowing how exactly car insurance works.
+If you drive a car, you need to be covered by some sort of automobile insurance.
+You have probably seen dozens of advertisements from insurance companies claiming to help lower your rates, improve your coverage, or just encouraging you to compare rates, but before you buy your first insurance policy or change insurance providers, the first step is understanding exactly how car insurance works.

 Types of Car Insurance

-There are several different types of car insurance, each covering a different potential cost.
+There are several types of insurance coverage, each designed to cover different potential cost.

-Liability coverage is the part that is required to drive – this type of insurance will pay another driver’s repair costs and medical bills in case of an accident.
+Liability coverage is required in most states if you want to drive.
+This coverage exists to pay for repairs and medical costs of any property or person damaged as part of an accident that was your fault.
 If you cause property damage by running into a building or fence, liability coverage will pay for that too.

-Liability coverage does not cover you or your car.
-This means if you have an accident, get hit by another driver without insurance, or have any other damage done to your car and just have liability coverage, you will be on the hook to pay 100% of the repairs (and medical bills) yourself.
+Your liability coverage does not cover you or your car.
+It only covers other drivers and their vehicles.
+This means that if you cause an accident and damage your car or get hit by another driver who doesn’t have insurance, you will be on the hook to pay 100% of the repairs and medical bills yourself.

 Personal Injury Protection